Learn How to Take Your Photography to a Whole New Level by Learning What Professional Photographs Do that Most Photographers Do Not Do

 One challenge I have had to learn to overcome has to do with framing my newly cropped photographs.
 As you can imagine, the standard pre-made frames do not match the dimensions of my creative photographs.
 I have found two solutions to this problem.
 The first solution is to simply have custom mats and frames made to match the dimensions of my creatively cropped photographs.
 This is quite a bit more expensive than using the old standard sized pre-made frames, but it is worth it when you’ve got a great photograph.
 The second solution is to create an electronic mat in Adobe Photoshop that fits the standard dimensions.
 In other words, if your image is 12 x 6, then you can create a 14 x 11 mat by adding one inch to the top and bottom and 2.5 inches to the left and right sides.

 I encourage you to start cropping your photographs from now on from an artistic creative perspective rather than staying confined to the limitations of the traditional dimensions.
-Start applying this professional photographer's to your photography.
+Start applying this professional photographer's insider secret to your photography.